 Risk Factors For Age Related Macular Degeneration

-AMD ( Age Related Macular Degeneration) is a growing problem in which its risk will increase steadily after the age of 50.
+AMD ( Age Related Macular Degeneration) is a growing problem in which its risk increases steadily after the age of 50.

-Smoking will double the risk of AMD.
+Smoking can double the risk of macular degeneration.
 Cigarette smoking is the single most preventable factor in macular degeneration

 3- Cardiovascular diseases

 These include hypertension, atherosclerosis, stroke and coronary artery diseases.

 Low levels of nutrients and high fat diet.
 Nutrients and minerals like zinc and antioxidant vitamins, such as A, C and E are very important factors that protect your eyes from oxidation process and inflammation that occur from daily exposure to sunlight and also from normal aging process and normal metabolism.